stalniy/ucast/packages/mongo2js/README.md

 const test = filter<ExtendedPerson>({ lastName: 'Doe' });
 ```

-## Tests

-This package doesn't implement any logic, it just combines several modules together and fixes the resulting function type.
-That's why it doesn't contains any unit tests as they are useless.

 ## Want to help?

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on guidelines for [contributing]